Patrick Bertoletti chows down 58 hot dogs to win Nathan's event without Joey Chestnut - UPI.com

 July 4 (UPI) -- A different hot dog-eating king was crowned at the 108th Nathan's annual event at Coney Island in New York on Thursday after the perennial top dog was absent.

-Patrick Bertoletti, 26, of Chicago, chowed down 58 hot dogs and buns -- nearly six a minute -- to defeat other 13 competitors in the Nathan's Hot Dog Eating Contest before thousands in person on Independence Day in ideal weather conditions in Brooklyn.
+Patrick Bertoletti, 26, of Chicago, chowed down 58 hot dogs and buns -- nearly six a minute -- to defeat other 13 competitors in the Nathan's Famous International Hot Dog Eating Contest before thousands on Independence Day in ideal weather conditions in Brooklyn.

 The new men's mustard belt needs an asterisk because Joey Chestnut, a 16-time winner and record holder with 76, was absent because he struck a deal with plant-based food company Impossible Foods.

 Bertoletto, who goes by the nickname" deep dish," didn't compete last year.
 He has performed sporadically since 2007, placing as high as third place in 2010.
-James Webb, 35, of Sydney, Australia, was second with 53.
+Geoffrey Epps, 49, of Oxford, Mass., was second with 53, and James Webb, 35, of Sydney, Australia, was third with 52.

 Bertoletto was trailing during portions of the contest.